john-k-walton/Prologue-Oscillators/README.md

 - Wta-Wtf; Plaits 2D Wavetables.
 32 Wavecycles arranged in a 2D table for modulatin in two directions.

 more 1.2 models in the works, as well as Chord and Speech from 1.0. hopefully a Prologue II/Epilogue will arrive for more controls some day.

+**-fixed a bug in Modal and String models.
+Trigger was too late to render the models accurately. this was the source of the pitch-zip in newly loaded Modal models. also effected the rendering of strings a bit.
+Modal really sounds great now!

 -----------------
 [12/17/24] finished LFO2 mode. just some model tweaking and cleanup to do on some models, then i'll post the lot of them as release candidates today or tomorrow.